Compiler-CampusMinden/Mini-Python-Builder/README.md

 ## Required software

 To work with the builder, you need **Java**.
-The actual release does not really matter (Java 9 and greater should work), however [JDK 17 LTS] is recommended in order to be supported by Gradle.
+The actual release does not really matter (Java 9 and newer should work), however [JDK 21 LTS] is recommended.

 To compile the generated C code, you need **[make]** and a **C compiler** (e.g. [gcc] or [clang]).